mjohnson24/udacity-react-myreads-master/README.md

 ## Installation and Launch

-1. To install the application, clone this git repository: git clone myreads (https://github.com/mjohnson24/udacity-react-myreads-master/blob/master/README.md)
+1. To install the application, clone this git repository: git clone https://github.com/mjohnson24/udacity-react-myreads-master/blob/master/README.md

 2. Go into the application folder